Seon82/Doc-Scratch/README.md

 ## Customize
 #### Add reactions to certain keywords
-Change the `KEYWORDS` global variable.
+The keywords/reactions are stored in the `KEYWORDS` global variable.
-It is a list of keywords/reactions couples under the form `[(tuple of keywords), (tuple of reactions)]`.
+The data structure used is a list of keywords/reactions couples, which are formatted as `[(tuple of keywords), (tuple of reactions)]`.
-The reactions are chosen at random.
-Notice that you can add links to show images.
+The reactions are chosen at random are then chosen at random from the reactions tuple.
+If keywords from different tuples match, the first one only will be considered.
+Tip: you can add links in the reactions to easily display images.

 The keywords can be regex expressions, and using the `\b` word boundary is recommended to avoid unwarranted spam.
 #### Modify the content of the `!story` command
 The paragraphs used to form the story are saved in the `replies` file.
-The `tweak_replies` file provides some helper functions analyze, find, and replace replies in the stories.
+The `tweak_replies` file provides some helper functions to analyze, find, and replace words or sentences in the stories.

 ## License
 Released under a GNU GPLv3 license.
 See the `LICENSE` file for details.